jtkovacs/jtkovacs.github.io/REFS/databases.md

 - **inconsistency:** redundant data that *should be* the same not updated consistently;
 - **inaccessibility:** software developers were needed to write queries and integrate data across applications; no ad hoc queries or data processing.

-A database addresses the aforementioned problems because it is **centralized** (reducing redundancy, improving consistency, enabling data integration) and **abstracted** (available as a black box to interface with many different applications; offering a language for ad hoc queries).
+A database addresses the aforementioned problems because it is **centralized** (reducing redundancy, improving consistency, enabling data integration) and **abstracted** (available as a black box to interface with many different applications; offering an accessible language for ad hoc queries).

 ## ANSI-SPARC architecture